olimorris/onedarkpro.nvim/README.md

 }
 ```

+> **Note:** For a full list of plugins supported, and their names, see the plugins [folder](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/highlights/plugins)

 ### Configuring styles

 Within the colorscheme, collections of highlight groups have been grouped together into `styles`.
 For users who use monospaced fonts with nice italics, this can go someway to enhancing the aesthetic of the colorscheme.
 These styles may be configured as below: